Hypnotherapy may not be a cure for crohns disease but it can help with symptoms. Here’s how!

 I must confess to not knowing a great deal about crohns disease until really quite recently.
 It was one of those things you hear about but which you never really understand.

 By some strange coincidence I have recently begun to see a steady stream of clients who have come to me for crohns-related complains.
+They have come to see me mostly for the fear which the condition can bring regarding access to toilets.
+Will there be one?
+Will it be in use when I need it?
+What if I don’t make it in time?

 I’m now using hypnotherapy in Reading, London and Oxford to help people manage their crohns related symptoms and other problems which frequently come hand in hand with this under-estimated complaint.